ebird/ebirdst/docs/articles/status.md

 #> $ max_week_percent_pop   <dbl> 0.4100934563, 0.9638256049, 0.9979910064, 0.985…
 ```

-The six summary statistics are defined as:
+The eight summary statistics are defined as:

 - `abundance_mean`: mean relative abundance in the region.
 - `total_pop_percent`: the proportion of the seasonal modeled population